Accessibility

 For more information about Esri's commitment to accessible technology, visit Esri Accessibility.
 For legal information about accessibility, visit Esri Legal.
 For accessibility best practices, read Accessibility best practices for ArcGIS Experience Builder.

 The following sections describe current Experience Builder features for building accessible apps.
-More accessibility features will continue to be added with future software updates.
+More accessibility features will be added with future software updates.

 Note: